Remote Monitoring of Two-State Markov Sources via Random Access Channels: an Information Freshness vs. State Estimation Entropy Perspective: Pragmatic State Estimation: Decode Hold

 Fig.~\ref{fig:Pe_symmetric} also reveals that a lower error probability is attained for the configuration under study when nodes implement a reactive transmission approach, especially for low to intermediate values of $M$.
 The choice of accessing the channel only to signal a change of state is in this case particularly beneficial, increasing the probability of successfully notifying an update.
 Conversely, when sources are sampled at random times, nodes may attempt to report information which is already available at the receiver, congesting the medium unnecessarily and generating additional collisions that reduce the estimator accuracy.

 These remarks are complemented by Fig.~\ref{fig:Pe_asymmetric}, which shows the same set of performance trends in the case of asymmetric sources, assuming $\qzo = 0.01, \qoz = 0.1$.
 Within the plot, let us first consider the behavior observed when the reactive policy is implemented (red lines).
 In this case, simulation results show a very tight match with the analytical formulation of $P_e$ for the D\&H estimator \eqref{eq:Pe_DH_reactive}, obtained relying on the myopic surrogate approximation.
 On the other hand, a significant gap is present with respect to the behavior of a MAP approach, for all values of $M$.
 This stems from the long time that may be required for an erroneous D\&H estimate to be corrected.
-For the configuration under study, for instance, a change of the Markov chain $(X_n,\est_n)$ in Fig.~\ref{fig:mc_est_reactive} from state $(0,1)$ to an exact knowledge can occur at the earliest when the source takes the less likely transition to state $1$ and the transmitted update is correctly received (i.e., $(X_n,\est_n)$ transitions to $(1,1)$, taking on average $1/[\qzo(1-\tilde\alpha)^{M-1}]$ slots).
+For the configuration under study, for instance, a change of the Markov chain $(X_n,\est_n)$ in Fig.~\ref{fig:mc_est_reactive} from state $(0,1)$ to an exact knowledge can occur at the earliest when the source takes the less likely transition $0\rightarrow 1$ and the transmitted update is correctly received (i.e., $(X_n,\est_n)$ transitions to $(1,1)$, taking on average $1/[\qzo(1-\tilde\alpha)^{M-1}]$ slots).
 Conversely, the MAP approach can better refine its estimate at each slot, possibly correcting the erroneous knowledge without the need for the source to perform any further transmission.
 In addition, and in contrast to what observed in the symmetric case, the D\&H estimator performs worse when nodes implement a reactive rather than a random transmission policy, already for relatively low values of $M$.
 The trend can again be explained observing that in the former case the estimator can remain in error for a long time due to lack of transitions (and thus update transmissions) of the reference source.
 When delivery attempts are performed at random times, instead, such periods of drought can be shortened, with beneficial effects on the average error probability.